hashicorp/design-system/website/docs/components/accordion/partials/code/how-to-use.md

 ## How to use this component

-The `Accordion` component is used to wrap and group together one or more `Accordion::Item` child components.
-The Accordion items consist of “toggle” and “content” named blocks which can contain either plain text or HTML content.
+The `Accordion` component is used to wrap and group one or more `Accordion::Item` child components.
+The Accordion items consist of “toggle” and “content” named blocks containing plain text or HTML content.

 ### Size